 VUK was founded by Sandra Vukovic, who has combined her degree in Fashion Design from Ryerson University with her love of sustainability and her curated collections speak for themselves.
-The Oversized Crewneck comes in two versatile colours: Day (Natural Raw) and Night (French Navy).
+The Oversized Crewneck comes in two versatile colors: Day (Natural Raw) and Night (French Navy).
 This past year has been all about trendy basics and if you are wanting to take basics to a whole new level, these are for you!
-Pair them with jeans, leggings or sweats.
+Pair them with jeans, leggings, or sweats.

 These super comfy sweatshirts are made with 85% Organic Ring-Spun Combed Cotton and 15% Recycled Polyester.
 All of their printing uses OEKO-TEX and GOTS 5.0 certified Innobella textile ink.

-VUK's ethical sourcing;
+VUK's ethical sourcing

-VUK is dedicated to sourcing its sustainable materials and ethical production for every step of their supply chain.
+VUK is dedicated to sourcing its sustainable materials and ethical production for every step of its supply chain.
 While they aim to source from Canada as much as possible, their sweatshirts come from Europe (the most high-quality and sustainable option for the sweatshirts).
 All shipping from Europe to Canada is carbon offset!

 Their items are also made-to-order, only making what is needed.

-VUK's corporate responsibility;
+VUK's corporate responsibility

 VUK is the real deal!
 They use all of their scrap fabrics to ensure as little waste as possible.
 They also partner with Less Emmisson to offset customers' shipments.
 When these gorgeous sweaters are shipped to you they will come in compostable mailers from Wastebased.

 tentree is a sustainable clothing brand based in Canada and make an appearance on so many lists on The Eco Hub.
 If you need warm and cozy ethical socks, they got 'em!
-Not only do they make sustainable clothing for men you will also find really affordable Fair Trade sweaters in lots of styles and colours: ribbed, long-sleeve, cardigans, crewnecks, turtle necks and more.
+Not only do they make sustainable clothing for men you will also find really affordable Fair Trade sweaters in lots of styles and colors: ribbed, long-sleeve, cardigans, crewnecks, turtle necks, and more.
 You are bound to find something cozy to add to your minimalist wardrobe.